-The Company derives most of its revenues from sales of portable electric generators to other Department of Defense contractors and through contracts with various agencies of the Department of Defense including research and development contracts, and various short-term contracts and awards to supply spare parts and perform repairs on products previously manufactured and sold by the Company.
+The Company derives most of its revenues from sales of electric generators and associated hardware and electronics to other Department of Defense contractors and through contracts with various agencies of the Department of Defense including research and development contracts, and various short-term contracts and awards to supply spare parts and perform repairs on products previously manufactured and sold by the Company.
+In fiscal year 2015 two Department of Defense contractors accounted for approximately 18.3% and 14.5% respectively, of Company revenues and the various agencies of the Department of Defense accounted for approximately another 23.2% of Company revenues.
 In fiscal year 2014 one Department of Defense contractor accounted for approximately 63.7% of Company revenues and the various agencies of the Department of Defense accounted for approximately another 11.0% of Company revenues.
-In fiscal year 2013 the Department of Defense accounted for 73.2% of revenues.
-No other customer accounted for more than 10% of the Company's revenues in fiscal years 2014 or 2013.
+No other customer accounted for more than 10% of the Company's revenues in fiscal years 2015 or 2014.